 Data protection rights

-- You have the right to opt-out of marketing and telemarketing communications we send you at any time.
-You can exercise this right by clicking on the "Manage your Marketing Preferences" link in the marketing e-mails we send you and directly within our consent portal at cp.qa.com.
+- You have the right at any time to opt-out of marketing and telemarketing communications we send you.
+You can exercise this right by following links within emails to ‘Unsubscribe’ or ’Manage your Marketing Preferences’ or

 - You have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.